 Mickie Okamoto-Tsudama, MPA, PHR is the Assistant Director, Human Resources at Marshall School of Business at University of Southern California (USC).
 She is an University of California, Los Angeles graduate and received her Masters in Public Administration from Cal State Northridge.
 Mickie is a bilingual-bicultural Shin-Nisei and was born and raised in South Pasadena.
 Mickie became involved in the JA Community at UCLA where she served as the External Vice President ('06-'07) and President of the Nikkei Student Union ('07-'08).
 During this time, she was a leader in the Intercollegiate Nikkei Council, co-chairing the ReVISIONS Nikkei Youth Conference in 2006.
-She currently serves as an Event Co-Chair of Kizuna’s Annual Family Showdown and serves as a workshop facilitator from 2011 - 2014.
+She served as an Event Co-Chair of Kizuna’s Annual Family Showdown from 2011 - 2016 and as a workshop facilitator from 2011 - 2014.
 She is currently the chair of the Board of Governance committee.
-As a mom to her now toddler, Mickie's passion to challenge the next generation to find their cultural identity and encourage community engagement is now even stronger.
+As a mom to her now toddler, Mickie's passion to challenge the next generation to find their multi-cultural identity and encourage community engagement is now even stronger.
 She looks forward to having her daughter be a part of the 2024 class of Nikkei Discovery Camp.

 Craig is head of the Consumer Engagement division at IW